Mersenne conjectures: New Mersenne conjecture

 Note that the two primes for which the original Mersenne conjecture is false (67 and 257) satisfy the first condition of the new conjecture (67 = 26 + 3, 257 = 28 + 1), but not the other two.
 89 and 107, which were missed by Mersenne, satisfy the second condition but not the other two.
 Mersenne may have thought that 2p − 1 is prime only if p = 2k ± 1 or p = 4k ± 3 for some natural number k, but if he thought it was "if and only if" he would have included 61.

 The New Mersenne conjecture can be thought of as an attempt to salvage the centuries-old Mersenne's conjecture, which is false.
 However, according to Robert D. Silverman, John Selfridge agreed that the New Mersenne conjecture is "obviously true" as it was chosen to fit the known data and counter-examples beyond those cases are exceedingly unlikely.
 It may be regarded more as a curious observation than as an open question in need of proving.

-Renaud Lifchitz has shown that the NMC is true for all integers less than or equal to 32582656 by systematically testing all primes for which it is already known that one of the conditions holds.
-His website documents the verification of results up to this number.
-Another currently more up-to-date status page on the NMC is The New Mersenne Prime conjecture.
+Prime Pages shows that the New Mersenne conjecture is true for all integers less than or equal to 10000000 by systematically listing all primes for which it is already known that one of the conditions holds.
+In fact, currently it is known that the New Mersenne conjecture is true for all integers less than or equal to the current search limit of the Mersenne primes (see this page for the current search limit of the Mersenne primes), also currently it is known that the New Mersenne conjecture is true for all integers less than 1073741827 which satisfy the first condition, also currently it is known that the New Mersenne conjecture is true for all known integers which satisfy the second or third condition.